anandhotwani/diyaRenderer/README.md

 # Diya Renderer
 A personal uni-directional path-tracer project.
-"Diya" is a small Indian oil lamp.
+"Diya" is named after the small oil lamps found in India.

 This path-tracer is based on examples from Scratchapixel, Ray-Tracing in One Weekend and PBRT and is still work-in-progress.